Roaldkamman/Guessing_Game/README.md

 ## INFO/ABOUT

 The main component to making this project successful will be JavaScript.
-In this project I chose not to use JQuery and instead display regular JavaScript ability.
+In this project I chose to minimally use Jquery and practice mostly plain JavaScript to challenge myself.

 Full disclosure: A CSS template was provided but I will still provide some custom CSS.

-As always this is a mobile-first responsive design.
+This is an exception to the mobile-first design rule that I prefer to apply to myself.
+The CSS template provided by my study partners from TeamTreeHouse TechDegree is NOT mobile-first and will break on smallers screens.

 I will document my progress, tasks completed and problem solving when I run into them.
 I will also leave notes where applicable.